 This clause, however, has a catch.
 At least you won’t have to stress yourself about what design to make for your gown.
 All you have to is go bridal shopping instead to trying to figure out the designs that work for you the most.
 Just focus on preparing yourself mentally and emotionally.

 Most couples would want to have the best weather condition during their wedding day but for Indian couples, you might want to go for a rainy day.
 Rain during the wedding day is said to be a blessing of wealth and fertility.
 Don't, however, get stressed about matching your wedding date with this Indian wedding superstition.

 While you hope for it, make sure that all of your wedding decor is designed to save you from the rains.
 You can even prefer an indoor venue if the weather predictions of the season show rains or if you do go for a monsoon wedding.

 One of the common set of Indian wedding superstitions is that it is a good omen for your wedding to see a rainbow, a black cat, or a chimney sweep.
 On the other hand, avoid seeing a pig, a lizard or an open grave because this is bad luck.

 We couldn't find the logic behind this one but then again, that's how superstitions work.
 In different parts of our country, you will find different interpretations for seeing each of these omens.

 4. Don’t Spill the Milk

 Keep a close check at your milk cauldrons.
 It is believed to be a bad omen if boiling milk spills anytime before, during or after the wedding.
 Practically, it isn’t good to just let milk spill irrespective of any upcoming wedding event or not!
-Indian weddings seem surprisingly bizarre when it comes to such superstitions.
+Weddings seem surprisingly bizarre when it comes to such Indian wedding superstitions.